Skip to main content

 Academic and Intellectual Freedom

 Academic and intellectual freedom allow members of the campus community to engage with a variety of sources.
 This can include works that are uncomfortable or offensive.
-JMU Libraries do not consider the requests of unaffiliated individuals or groups seeking the removal from the collection of materials chosen according to this collection management policy, nor will the Libraries consider requests to add to the collection materials if their addition contradicts the objectives of the policy.
+JMU Libraries does not consider requests to remove materials chosen according to this collection management policy, nor will the Libraries consider requests to add materials to the collection if their addition contradicts the objectives of the policy.

 Demand-Driven Acquisitions (DDA) and Approval Plans